-The team’s objective is to design and synthesize antiviral drugs against viruses for which there is no treatment and to design more effective antiviral drugs than those currently used in therapy.
+The team’s objective is to design and synthesize antiviral molecules targetting human pathogenic viruses (HIV, HCV, SRAS, LCMV, Dengue...) for which there is no treatment and to design more potent antiviral molecules than those currently used in therapy.

 In antiviral research, two drug-discovery strategies are used: one based on the rational design of molecules helped with biochemistry and structural biology and the other based on the HTS synthesis of molecules identified by screening, in a process of hit-to-lead optimisation.
 In both approaches, the targets are enzymes belonging to the viruses replicative complex.
 The originality and quality of work being done are due to the multidisciplinary of the projects combining structural biology, crystallography, enzymology, biochemistry and chemistry.
 Four themes are developped :